Southern Ndebele language: Overview

 King Musi's kraal was based at eMhlangeni a place named after his father Mhlanga, the name of the place is currently known as Randfontein (Mohlakeng) and later moved to KwaMnyamana which is now called Emarula or Bon Accord in Pretoria.
 King Musi was a polygamist and fathered the following sons, Skhosana (Masombuka), Manala (Mbuduma), Ndzundza (Hlungwana), Thombeni (Kekana or Gegana), Sibasa, Mhwaduba (Lekhuleni) and Mphafuli and others.

-Southern Transvaal Ndebele is one of the eleven official languages in the Republic of South Africa.
+Southern Transvaal Ndebele is one of the twelve official languages in the Republic of South Africa.
 The language is a Nguni or Zunda classification (UN) spoken mostly in the Mpumalanga Province, Gauteng, Limpopo and the Northwest.

 The expression isikhethu can be loosely translated to mean 'the Southern Ndebele way of doing or saying'.
 Isikhethu means Southern Ndebele in the same way that sikitsi will mean Swazi and se harona will mean Sotho.

 The language has been severely marginalised over the years.
 Until the formation of the apartheid Southern Ndebele homeland (KwaNdebele), speaking the language publicly was discouraged.
 Most Southern Transvaal Ndebele speakers preferred Zulu especially because the latter was learned at school.
 Today the Southern Ndebele speakers, mostly those who are educated still prefer to use Southern Ndebele as home language for their children and will use Southern Ndebele as a language to communicate with other Southern Ndebele speakers.